 Temperature accuracy depends on having a good-quality, diode-connected small-signal transistor.
-Accuracy has been experimentally verified for all of the devices listed in Table 1.
-The MAX1617A can also directly measure the die temperature of CPUs and other integrated circuits having on-board temperature-sensing diodes.
+Accuracy has been experimentally verified for all the devices listed in Table 1.
+The MAX1619 can also directly measure the die temperature of CPUs and other integrated circuits having on-board temperature-sensing diodes.

 The transistor must be a small-signal type with a relatively high forward voltage; otherwise, the A/D input voltage range can be violated.
 The forward voltage must be greater than 0.25V at 10μA; check to ensure this is true at the highest expected temperature.
 The forward voltage must be less than 0.95V at 100μA; check to ensure this is true at the lowest expected temperature.
-Large power transistors don't work at all.
-Also ensure that the base resistance is less than 100 Ω .
-Tight specifications for forward-current gain (+50 to +150, for example) indicate that the devices have consistent VBE characteristics.
+Large power transistors don't work.
+Also, ensure that the base resistance is less than 100Ω .
+Tight specifications for forward-current gain (+50 to +150, for example) indicate that the manufacturer has good process controls and that the devices have consistent VBF characteristics.